 - Ensure the management of the fishery and the provision of associated services are efficient, effective and responsive

 - Enable participation by fishers and other relevant stakeholders in fisheries management, taking account of the respective responsibilities of government and fishers.

 - Improving economic viability of the fishery:

-- promote a profitable and viable commercial eel fishery that can support industry growth.
+- Encourage a profitable and viable commercial eel fishery that can support industry growth.

 Each one of these objectives has actions and performance indicators which can be measured to track progress.

 Please contact Monique Leane, on firstname.lastname@example.org or (03) 8392 6877 if you require further information.